python-pillow/Pillow/README.rst

 Porting your Python code from PIL to Pillow
 -------------------------------------------

 ..
-Note:: PIL and Pillow currently cannot co-exist.
+Note:: PIL and Pillow currently cannot co-exist in the same environment.
 If you want to use Pillow, please remove PIL first.

 Pillow is a functional drop-in replacement for the Python Imaging Library.
 To run your existing PIL-compatible code with Pillow, it needs to be modified to import the ``Imaging`` module from the **PIL namespace instead of the global namespace**.
 I.e. change::